The Most Exciting Mobile Community on the Planet

 There may be different reasons why one wishes to use a patch file.
 Here are some (there may be others):

-You need capabilities which are not in the WURFL and are unlikely to be added (i.e. the WURFL is too general for your needs).
-You define the capabilities in the patch file and update your WURFL without interference.
+• Your application is very specific.
+You may need capabilities that are not in the WURFL and are unlikely to be added (i.e. the WURFL is too general for your needs).
+You can define the capabilities in a patch file and update your WURFL without interference.

 What does the patch file look like?